andrefernandes/docker-ansible-tower/README.md

 * Change whatever you want tower_setup_conf.yml and inventory files

-* Run the tower container on "setup mode" (this will populate the database and creates a "towerinstall" temporary container):
+* Run the tower container on "setup mode" (this will populate the database and creates a "towerinstall" temporary container *and* will populate the volume at '/opt/data/tower'):

     ./runinstall.sh